MAHFOOZ-16/bookstore-web/Frontend/README.md

 # React + Vite

+To run Front end use command npm run dev
+To run backend use command npm start
+Make sure the port are free on your machine

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: